 Welcome to the great outdoors

 We invite you to visit Merry Lea and experience its natural beauty and varied ecosystems.
 As part of its mission, Merry Lea provides “re-creating opportunities that benefit the human body and spirit while not exploiting the land or excessively disturbing its ecosystems.”
-Visitors are welcome to view exhibits in the Learning Center Building, hike the trails, participate in public programs, and purchase nature-related materials at the bookstore.
+Visitors are welcome to hike the trails, view exhibits in the Learning Center Building, participate in public programs and purchase nature-related materials at the bookstore.

 Exhibits in the Learning Center